21 Sep Exercising after Breast Reduction

 5. Cardiovascular Activities

-Cardiovascular exercise is essential for heart health and can help you maintain a healthy weight.
+Cardiovascular exercise is essential for heart health and can help you maintain a stable weight.
 However, it’s important to choose activities that won’t put stress on your upper body.

 Cycling: Stationary bikes or outdoor cycling are good options